Well-Rounded Lattices: Towards Optimal Coset Codes for Gaussian and Fading Wiretap Channels: The AWGN channel

 This bound was first derived in \cite{Oggier-Sole-Belfiore}, and for non-full lattices in \cite{belfiore_mimo}.
-With the properties of the flatness factor, this implies that the probability bound is decreasing with $\sigma$ and, very intuitively, at poor signal quality $\sigma \to \infty$ the ECDP tends to the inverse codebook size $[\Lambda_b : \Lambda_e]^{-1}$, \textit{i.e.}, the ECDP with a ``uniform random guess''.
-The scaling property of the flatness factor also implies a scaling property of this bound, $\vol (a\Lambda_b) g(a\Lambda_e ; a\sigma) = \vol (\Lambda_b) g(\Lambda_e ; \sigma)$.
+With the properties of the flatness factor, this implies that the probability bound is decreasing with $\sigma$ and, very intuitively, at poor signal quality $\sigma \to \infty$, the ECDP tends to the inverse codebook size $[\Lambda_b : \Lambda_e]^{-1}$, i.e the ECDP with a ``uniform random guess''.